There are two kinds of boundary violations: overt and covert.

 Once inside the gates, in order to get what you want without relational responsibility or accountability, you gaslight her, manipulate those around you both, tell different versions of reality to different people, keep her feeling unstable and off balance, and create uncertainty, confusion, and instability.
 Abusers can do this while hiding this deceit from everyone else, doing it on a narrowband channel that only the survivor perceives, so those around them do not understand what is going wrong.

 If the abuser’s need for control or inner need to keep the women they fuck off balance and confused contradicts their constructed image as an ally or a feminist, everyone will only see this ‘great feminist dude’ and a ‘crazy unstable woman.’
 Be very, very wary of this combination when you see men who self-promote as feminists who appear to have ‘mysteriously unstable’ partners.
-By controlling public perception and taking advantage of cultural conditioning to disbelieve survivors, abusers can silence and confuse those they harm, even as they work on her psyche to prevent her from even understanding how badly they are acting towards her.
+By controlling public perception and taking advantage of cultural conditioning to disbelieve women and femmes, abusers can silence and confuse those they harm, even as they work on her psyche to prevent her from even understanding how badly they are acting towards her.

-To observers, the woman being abused in this way may look like the people of Cittagazze, in The Golden Compass.
+To observers, the woman being undermined in this way may look like the people of Cittagazze, in The Golden Compass.
 Consumed by ‘spectres’ that are invisible to the onlookers, the adults who get attacked look crazy, as they fend off an invisible attack: they appear to dance about, shout, cry, and eventually go still as the spectres approach them to suck out their soul.
 Once the viewer becomes able to see the spectres, the movements of their victims become clear.
 Without seeing the source of the harm, however, you would not see an attack and a desperate attempt at survival – you would only see a crazy person crying, shouting, or flailing about in evasive maneuvers.

 It is a horrific violence to the psyche, enacted quietly over a long time, all the more harmful because it is so deeply masked from others, who may leave the survivor alone in it or mistake her inchoate fury for a ‘personality trait’ when it is actually a direct and healthy response to abuse.